It’s harder than it should be. These tips can help.

 This is generally a red flag for me, unless their profile gives a very compelling explanation for why and how they combine so many approaches.
 I would have the highest trust in a more selective list, particularly if it includes one or two “specialty” approaches (like “acceptance and commitment therapy” or “family systems”) that seem to hang together.

-If you’re not familiar with a given approach, do a quick Google search and read a description of that type of therapy.
+If you’re not familiar with a given approach, do a quick Google search and read a description of that type of therapy (you can find an extremely brief summary of some major approaches here, and a more comprehensive list here).
 Pay particular attention to a) whether the approach seems to have some scientific grounding and legitimacy (as described by a relatively “neutral” source, not just by its originators or direct affiliates) and b) whether it sounds potentially well-suited to you and your situation.

 Finally, as a general rule-of-thumb, I would lend a bit more credence to a therapist who says they are “integrative” than one who says they are “eclectic,” as the latter usually signals more of a grab-bag than a coherent, independent-minded synthesis of the best elements of multiple approaches.
 Again, though, this should by no means be a “dealbreaker”—just a tentative heuristic to help speed up your search, all else being equal.